If you’re an alcoholic having trouble controlling your drinking, I’m about to shed light on a subject that most people have no clue about.

 John’s reason he was always able to stop drinking after a couple of drinks?

 These loud alarms would fire off in his brain, and they would get his attention.
 These were not subtle alarms.
-It was a loud and effective alarm system which would get John’s attention, and cause him to start thinking about all of the negative consequences that could happen to him if he continued to drink alcohol after the buzzards, bells, and whistles went off in his head.
+It was a loud and effective alarm system which would get John’s attention, and cause him to start thinking about all of the negative consequences that could happen to him if he continued to drink alcohol after the buzzers, bells, and whistles went off in his head.

 This was a completely foreign subject to me.